abdullahahmadarslan/OVIYA-AI-Powered-Personalized-Meal-Planning-Platform/apps/readme.md

 # Project Overview

 This is a full-stack application designed for meal planning and nutrition analysis.
 It consists of a React-based web frontend and a Python FastAPI backend.
-The application leverages AI, specifically OpenAI's GPT-4o model, to generate personalized meal plans and shopping lists.
+The application leverages agentic AI, specifically OpenAI's GPT-4o model, to generate personalized meal plans and shopping lists.

 **Frontend (web):**